Weed at the Olympics: 3 pot-smoking gold medal athletes

 New testing threshold allows Olympians to smoke weed

 What made Rio 2016 so remarkable?
 Well, in addition to the incredible feats of athleticism and New Zealand picking up an astonishing 18 medals, it also marked the first Summer Olympics in which athletes have been allowed to smoke weed in the days leading up to the event.
-As Al Jazeera reported, in 2013 the World Anti-Doping Agency raised the permitted in-competition level of marijuana to 150 nanograms per millilitre – a 1,000 per cent increase from the previous threshold.
-World Anti-Doping Agency Spokesperson Ben Nichols explained the change.
+As Al Jazeera reported, in 2013 the World Anti-Doping Agency raised the permitted in-competition level of marijuana to 150 nanograms per millilitre - a 1,000 per cent increase from the previous threshold.
+World Anti-Doping Agency Spokesperson Ben Nichols explained the change.“Our information suggests that many cases do not involve game or event-day consumption,” said Mr Nichols, as quoted by USA Today.

 “The new threshold level is an attempt to ensure that in-competition use is detected and not use during the days and weeks before competition.”